New Zealand Police: Phones

 Police officers communicate with each other via Apple iPhones.
-According to Vodafone New Zealand (now One NZ) the adaption of smart phones into police equipment was expected to save each officer 30 minutes of productivity per shift equating to a gain of 520,000 hours per year of productivity through use of police specific applications on the devices.
+According to One NZ (then Vodafone New Zealand) the adaption of smart phones into police equipment was expected to save each officer 30 minutes of productivity per shift equating to a gain of 520,000 hours per year of productivity through use of police specific applications on the devices.
 The iPhones now operate on the Hourua Network for emergency services as of November 2024 giving them priority access and roaming capabilities on both One NZ and Spark Cellular Networks as part of the new Public Safety Network (PSN).

 Two-way radios

 For shorter, fast communication, front-line police officers also use two-way radios.
 Police currently use the Tait P25 for two-way radio communication in main cities.
 In 2009 New Zealand Police began moving from using VHF/UHF analogue two-way radios to trialling digital encrypted two-way radios in the Wellington region.
 The trial was perceived as having been successful and rolled out to Auckland and Canterbury in 2010 and New Zealand Police planned to roll out digital encrypted two-way radios to all regions, however, this did not progress as planned and the roll out to areas outside of main centres only began in 2025 as part of the new Public Safety Network (PSN) for Emergency Services with the Secure Digital Land Mobile Radio(LMR) System based on the P25 Phase 2 standard to be national wide by the end of 2026.